 Before the Synod, the meeting of 300 church leaders at the Vatican to discuss sexuality, Poland priest Krzysztof Charamsa came out as gay and was immediately fired from his position.

 ‘It’s time for the church to open its eyes about gay Catholics and to understand that the solution it proposes to them – total abstinence from a life of love – is inhuman,’ he told the Italian daily Corriere della Sera, saying he wanted to challenge the Church’s ‘paranoia’.

 ‘I know that I will have to give up my ministry which is my whole life,’ he added.

 Norwegian businessman Stein Erik Hagen is now the richest openly gay man in the world.

 Coming out to NRK, he said: ‘I realized that I was gay in adulthood.
 When I was in my 20s we did not know what it was.
 We had heard about it, but it was not something we associated ourselves with.’

-America’s Next Top Model contestant Nyle DiMarco came out while he was appearing on the latest series.
+America’s Next Top Model contestant Nyle DiMarco has become the latest celebrity to come out.